LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/monitoring.md

 <img alt="Functions: Logs via Context" src="img/functions/functions_reporting_logs_via_context.png">

-If you do not navigate to the "Investigate Function Logs" page by using the context menu you will need to select the function from the dropdown list.
-By default all log levels are included in the search, but you can remove unwanted levels.
-Further the time window by default is 1 day from now, but it can be extended up to **7 days** within the **last 30 days**.
+If you do not navigate to the "Investigate Function Logs" page using the context menu, you must select the function from the dropdown list.
+All log levels are included in the search by default, but you can remove unwanted levels.
+Further, the time window by default is one day from now, but it can be extended up to **7 days** within the **last 30 days**.

 <img alt="Functions: Logspage" src="img/functions/functions_reporting_logs.png">

-You may tick the "Group By RequestID"-box which will batch all logs belonging to a specific invocation.
-Ensuring you will not mixup logs belonging to different invocations.
+You may tick the "Group By RequestID"-box, which will batch all logs belonging to a specific invocation, ensuring you will not mix up logs belonging to different requests.

 <img alt="Functions: Logs Grouped" src="img/functions/functions_reporting_logs_grouped.png">

-You may also leverage the download button next to the "Search"-Button to download the logs based on your current configuration in form of an `.csv`.
-Please be aware that we only allow up to 500 log lines to be exported, meaning based on your time window and log quantity you may not download all available logs.
-In this case we suggest to adjust the time window to smaller chunks.
+You may also leverage the download button next to the "Search"-button to download the logs based on your current configuration in the form of a `.csv`.
+Please be aware that we only allow up to 500 log lines to be exported based on your time window and log quantity.
+You may not download all available logs.
+In this case, we suggest adjusting the time window to smaller chunks.
 The `.csv`-File has the following structure:

 ```csv
 lambdaUUID;requestID;timestamp;level;message;extras